Three Ingredient Dough bagels improve upon two-ingredient dough through the addition of an egg. The result is a chewier, tastier bagel.

-Like hundreds and hundreds of people raving about these bagels.
-With them only being 3 smart points, I figured they were worth a shot since I was already looking at my kind of dry, 3 point English muffins I usually use for breakfast sandwiches.
-This three ingredient bagel recipe is my answer.
+I was already looking at my kind of dry, 3 point English muffins I usually use for breakfast sandwiches.
+This three-ingredient bagel recipe was my answer.

 I picked up my Greek yogurt, bought the flour, and… they were underwhelming.
 AND SMALL!
 I was shocked that they were so hyped up on social media.